nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 `habits`; tasks that you can complete within a day or as defined by your `interval`.

 **Intervals** <br>
-An `interval` is the number of days between a habit.
-It is for habits that will occur periodically, saving you the hassle of keying in individual habits every time it occurs.
+An `interval` is the window period given for each repetition of a habit.
+This implementation saves you the hassle of recording similar habits that occurs periodically.
-It is also the window period for you to complete a habit.
 Here are three things to note:
-1. `interval` is not allowed to extend longer than your goal time frame. <br>
-To explain with an example, a goal that starts and ends within a month is _not_ to have a habit with an interval longer than 30 days, otherwise it should've been a one-off habit!
+1. An `interval` length is not allowed to extend longer than your goal time frame.
+To explain with an example, a goal that starts and ends within a week is _not_ allowed to have a habit with an interval longer than 7 days.
-2. `One-off habits` (hey, an oxymoron!) are habits that do not repeat. <br>
+2. One-off habits (hey, an oxymoron!) are habits that do not repeat.
 This is achieved by setting the `interval` as `0`, rather than any positive integer.
-3. _Ha(ppy)Bit_ does not allow for an `interval` to be shorter than 1 day. <br>
-This is for those who are planning to do a habit more than once a day.
-You may consider having multiple recurring habits instead.
+3. Recurring habits are habits that have an `interval` length of 1 or more day, but fulfill condition 1.

 ### 2.2 Icons
 Unfamiliar symbols may confuse.
 Here is a comprehensive collection of all emojis and syntax we employ.